-If you’ve noticed your little orange friend turning white in recent days, you are probably concerned.
+If you’ve noticed your little friend the goldfish turning white in recent days, you are probably concerned.
 Is that normal?
 Do goldfish change color naturally?
 Should she do that?
 Is she ill?
 Why is my goldfish white!?

 Let’s take a look.